 Safety tips on our walkways

-We’ve come up with some handy tips, so all our users feel welcome, safe and respected.
+We’ve come up with some handy tips for sharing our pathways, so everyone feels welcome, safe and respected.

-- Watch out for kurī me tamariki (dogs and children) and always be ready to stop suddenly.
+- Watch out for children and dogs and always be ready to stop suddenly.

 - Scoop the poop!
 Bag it and bin it.